adamchainz/django-jsonfield/README.rst

 django-jsonfield
 ===================

+Note that Django has a JSONField in django.contrib.postgres.
+You should probably be using that, instead of this.
+I am.
+If you still need to use this, and it doesn't work the way you think it should, then feel free to submit a PR.
+If it passes tests, I'll try to merge it.

+However, this project is used by some other projects, and I'm cautious about merging stuff that may break them.
+That has happened in the past...

 .. image:: https://codeship.com/projects/2e1a3d30-7db7-0132-629f-4abd151a3721/status?branch=default

 I had a serious need for a JSON field for django.
 There were a couple out